 If your tripod head isn’t included in the list, you can leave a comment suggesting what you have and I’ll look into adding it.

-Shift Center Angel
+Shift Center Angle

 The calculated angles are arranged symmetrically around a central angle such that the pano’s images will be symmetrical around a central frame.
 However, in many cases, the orientation of the base of the tripod head will not line up with 0°.
 Instead will have some other angle.
-The Shift Center Angel field allows you to shift the scale so that it lines up with the orientation of your tripod head.
+The Shift Center Angle field allows you to shift the scale so that it lines up with the orientation of your tripod head.

 The step angle is the angle needed to rotate between frames.